 Customer empathy in business matters but yet it doesn’t always happen.
 Author Rob Volpe, who calls himself an empathy activist, even says there’s an empathy gap.

-Why that is happening and how you can overcome it, is what I discuss in this article.
+I discuss why that is happening and how you can overcome it in this article and cover these topics:

 In the simplest terms, customer empathy means that employees can truly understand what customers are going through.
 That could be because they’ve gone through the same or a similar situation before themselves.
 Or because they can see their perception and experience.